hawky358/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.3.2-b1**
+- Added "debug loggers".
+This allows logging of integration information for debugging when "Enable debug logging" is turned on for the integration

 **Version 1.3.1**
 - Fixed a bug where a load error ocurred if you didn't have any "triggers" (Bumped API dependency as this was fixed in the API)